Basketball Drills - Partner DrillsFrom the Coach’s Clipboard Basketball Playbook

-With this drill we want our offensive players working on their 1-on-1 moves... jab step, shot fake, dribble moves (in-and-out, crossover), etc. The offensive player must quickly attack the defender to simulate what really happens in a game...
-He/she can't just slowly back him down in the paint (which hardly ever happens in a game situation).
+With this drill we want our offensive players working on their 1-on-1 moves - jab step, shot fake, dribble moves (in-and-out, crossover), etc. The offensive player must attack the defender to simulate what really happens in a game - he/she can't just slowly back him down in the paint (which never occurs in a game situation).
 In addition to running this drill from the top of the key, you can also run it with the players starting from either wing.

-Here are several partner shooting drills that come from my page "2-Man Shooting Drills".
-For completeness sake, I have included them here in this article as well.
+Here are several partner shooting drills that come from "2-Man Shooting Drills".
+For completeness sake, I have included them here as well.
 Have each player get a partner and use all of your baskets.

 With all of these drills, make sure your shooters are squared up, using good shooting technique, elbow in, follow through, no drifting sideways.
 Shooters should receive the ball in triple threat position.
-Make sure the passes are sharp and accurate.
-Players should sprint after the ball and to their shooting spots (game speed)... no loafing!
+Make sure passes are sharp and accurate (these are passing drills as well as shooting).
+Players should sprint after the ball and to their shooting spots (game speed) - no loafing!
 Make the drills competitive and have each pair keep score.
 Losers do push-ups.

 Now player #2 passes back out to player #1 (who is at position A) and closes-out on #1, who is now the shooter.
 After both players have shot from position A, they move next to position B, and on around the circle and then back around again (E->D->C->B->A).
 If you are coaching younger players, have them move in closer so that correct shooting form is not compromised.